Is It Autism or Is It Puberty?

 What can help?

-When my son was fifteen we decided to take him to the Amen Clinic for a brain scan.
-It turned out that the natural supplements I had put him on to help with his symptoms were indeed helping, but that he needed higher dosages.
+Natural supplements can help.
 The supplement SAMe (S-adenosyl methionine) helps tremendously with motivation and uplifting feelings.
 He also needed additional 5-HTP to build more of the neurotransmitter serotonin to assist with the “pick me up” that the PFC so desperately needed.
 The PFC needs a lot of serotonin.
 The amino acid L-tyrosine helped to keep his focus and impulsive behavior in balance along with the mellowing from the 5HTP.
 High dosages of the essential fatty acids or omega 3’s were crucial in keeping his brain functioning properly, protecting it from toxins and inflammation, and also giving the brain the ability to focus and help to get things done.

 A child’s pubescent years can be a frustrating time for parents, but it is difficult for the kids too.
 Finding rewards that motivate them, the right supplements to assist during these years, a healthy diet, aerobic exercise, and plenty of sleep can help a lot.
 Let them sleep as late as they need to on weekends and holidays.
 They are not being lazy.
 Teenagers actually need more sleep during these years, but are forced to get up early all week for school.
 For parents…patience is a virtue.